aarondavidpolley/JamfWATCH/README.md

 <br />#IMPORTANT: do not generate your QuickAdd package from the User Initiated Enrolment Page
 <br />#This will give you a one time enrolment ID which will not work for this use case
 <br />#Only use an ID found in a recon generated QuickAdd package

+### How to get Invitation ID?
+NEW WAY

+<br />As Recon is being deprecated in a future release of Jamf Pro I now suggest to use the API to get the ID.
+<br />Head to https://yourJAMFPROserver/classicapi/doc/#/computerinvitations/findComputerInvitations and authenticate to the swagger UI.
+<br />Use the "Try It Out" feature to get a list of invitiations.
+Look for "invitation_type":"DEFAULT" and copy the long numeric "invitation" string before it.

 ## //Check Script//